Passaic Man Shot In Neck At Housing Project

 They didn’t say whether anyone in particular was suspected or had been identified.

-They did ask that anyone who witnessed the shooting or has information that could help investigator contact the prosecutor’s tips line at 1-877-370-PCPO or tips@passaiccountynj.org or the Passaic Police Detective Bureau: (973) 365-3900.
+They did ask that anyone who witnessed the shooting or has information that could help investigators contact the prosecutor’s tips line at 1-877-370-PCPO or tips@passaiccountynj.org or the Passaic Police Detective Bureau: (973) 365-3900.

 Click here to sign up for Daily Voice's free daily emails and news alerts.